FoxComm/highlander/engineering-wiki/devops/Deploying-Custom-Branches.md

 The script will prompt you for various info:

-1. Your appliance IP address.
+1. Your appliance **IP address**.
 To be replaced by Goldrush statefile.
-2. A name of highlander sub-project to re-deploy.
+2. A **name of Highlander sub-project** to re-deploy.
 Supported values (for now):
     * `ashes`
     * `firebrand`
     * `middlewarehouse`
     * `messaging`
     * `isaac`
     * `solomon`
-3. A name of a branch or a tag to be re-deployed.
+3. A **name of a branch / tag** to re-deploy.
-4. Whether script should (`no` by default) automatically checkout specified branch and try to build, dockerize and push it to repo?
+4. Whether script should automatically checkout specified branch and try to build, dockerize and push it to repo?
 Notes:
+    * Default value is `no`.
-    * You shouldn't have uncommited files in your current repository state.
+    * If you've set `yes`, you shouldn't have uncommited files in your current repository state.
     * If you've set `master` branch, build phase will be skipped to avoid accidental overwrites.